kwrooijen/gungnir/README.md

 ### Data Driven

 I cannot stress this enough, I really dislike macros.
-Clojure and a large part of its community have taught me the beauty of writing data driven code.
-With libraries such as HoneySQL, Hiccup, Integrant, Reitit, Malli, I think this is the Golden age of Data Driven Clojure.
+Clojure and a large part of it's community have taught me the beauty of writing data driven code.
+With great libraries such as HoneySQL, Hiccup, Integrant, Reitit, Malli, I think this is the Golden age of Data Driven Clojure.
 I never want to see macros in my API again.

 ## Features